cascent/neovim-cygwin/README.md

 # neovim-cygport
-Contains cygport files to build [neovim](https://neovim.io/), currently 0.2.2, for Cygwin.
-Resulting product used by me on a daily basis for all of October 2017, but there's a lot of nvim functionality I've yet to try.
+Contains cygport files to build [neovim](https://neovim.io/), currently 0.4.2, for Cygwin.
+I've used neovim on Cygwin for two years.

 [Could these packages be included in Cygwin someday?
-Would they be, if submitted appropriately?](https://github.com/cascent/neovim-cygwin/issues/3)  I don't like mailing lists (which are inherently millennial-unfriendly not to mention anachronistic) but email seems to be the way to propose official packages... let's find out?
+Would they be, if submitted appropriately?](https://github.com/cascent/neovim-cygwin/issues/3)  I don't like mailing lists so I haven't tried.

 ## Binary packages
-I am now attaching an archive containing x86_64 packages to [tagged releases](https://github.com/cascent/neovim-cygwin/releases).
-These can be installed with Cygwin setup.
+There is an ancient x86_64 build of neovim 0.2.2, from December 2017, available as a [tagged release](https://github.com/cascent/neovim-cygwin/releases).
+I do not know if this will work with a recent Cygwin installation and do not recommend trying it.

 ## Building
 Use [cygport](https://github.com/cygwinports/cygport) to build these.